Vicky Pattison Stuns Fans In Lace Chemise & Silk Robe: ‘Smiley Or Sexy?!’

 “I actually love your posts!
 You seem so genuine and down to earth,” a fourth admirer commented, adding the love heart emoji.

 Pattison is no stranger to impressing her loyal social media audience.
-As previously reported by The Inquisitr, the reality star was snapped on top of what looked to be a balcony with eye-catching black and white flooring.
-She wore a white long-sleeved crop top paired the outfit with matching joggers that had clothing brand Missy Empire’s name written all over in black text.
-Pattison opted for black lace-up sneakers and styled her wavy, light brown hair down with a headband.
+As previously reported by The Inquisitr, the reality star was snapped on top of what looked to be a balcony with eye-catching black-and-white flooring.
+She wore a white long-sleeved crop top paired with matching joggers that had clothing brand Missy Empire’s name written all over in black text.
+Pattison opted for black lace-up sneakers and styled her light brown hair down with a headband.